michaelkamprath/ePaperDriverLib/README.md

 # Disclaimer

-This project and its creators are not associated with Crystalfontz or Adafruit, nor is this project officially endorsed or reviewed for correctness by Crystalfontz or Adafruit.
-This project is an open source effort by the community to make a usable library for the Crystalfontz line of ePaper Displays.
+This project and its creators are not associated with any ePaper manufacturer or Adafruit, nor is this project officially endorsed or reviewed for correctness by any ePaper manufacturer.
+This project is an open source effort by the community to make a usable library for ePaper displays.